MapManagement/dotfiles/README.md

 created an Ansible playbook to automate the installation and following configuration/customization of every package I need.

+To start the installation process, simply just start the ``setup_machine.py`` script.
+It is going to ask you some stuff about the purpose of the machine.
+Your answers impact some tasks of the playbook.

 ## Development

 - [Neovim](https://github.com/neovim/neovim)